mindset-dojo/mindset-dojo.github.io/_insights/2025-10-26-circle-teaching-learning.md

 > From Teaching to Learning — From Circle to Spiral.

 And in that spiral, control dissolves into resonance.
-Teacher and student, self and other, individual and Universal—each are two sides of the same flow.
+Teacher and student, Self and Other, individual and Universal—each are two sides of the same flow.

 ⛩️🖥️